Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Mount Dandenong - Olinda has a very high national income level according to latest ATO data aggregated by AreaSearch for financial year 2022.
-The median income among taxpayers is $53,368 and the average income stands at $74,334.
-These figures compare to Greater Melbourne's median of $54,892 and average of $73,761 respectively.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Mount Dandenong - Olinda would be approximately $59,858 (median) and $83,373 (average) as of September 2025.
-Census data indicates household, family and personal incomes cluster around the 67th percentile nationally in Mount Dandenong - Olinda.
-Income distribution shows 31.5% of the population (3,044 individuals) fall within the $1,500 - $2,999 income range, consistent with broader trends across regional levels at 32.8%.
-A substantial proportion of high earners (31.1%) are above $3,000/week, indicating strong economic capacity throughout Mount Dandenong - Olinda.
-After housing costs, residents retain 86.9% of income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 8th decile.
+The Mount Dandenong - Olinda SA2 had a very high national income level according to ATO data aggregated by AreaSearch for financial year 2022.
+The median income among taxpayers was $53,368 and the average income stood at $74,334.
+These figures compared to Greater Melbourne's of $54,892 and $73,761 respectively.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates would be approximately $59,858 (median) and $83,373 (average) as of September 2025.
+Census data showed household, family and personal incomes in Mount Dandenong - Olinda cluster around the 67th percentile nationally.
+Income distribution revealed that 31.5% of the population (3,044 individuals) fell within the $1,500 - 2,999 income range, consistent with broader trends across regional levels showing 32.8% in the same category.
+A substantial proportion of high earners (31.1% above $3,000/week) indicated strong economic capacity throughout Mount Dandenong - Olinda.
+After housing costs, residents retained 86.9% of income, reflecting strong purchasing power and the area's SEIFA income ranking placed it in the 8th decile.

 Frequently Asked Questions - Income